 Vintage Red Submariner

 When purchasing a vintage Rolex, it’s extremely important to thoroughly assess the condition of its dial, as the slightest flaw, blemish, or sign of damage can have a drastic impact on the value of the watch.
 Though with that said, this rule doesn’t apply in all cases, as not all dial imperfections and defects are necessarily undesirable.
 Without further ado, let’s take a look at some of the various desirable imperfections that can be found in vintage and transitional Rolex references.
+If you have a Vintage Rolex with what you believe to be a desirable dial and would like to know its value, please fill out our Sell Rolex form here.

 Vintage Sub with Patina Markers and Leather Band